Flinders Peak Scenic Flight

 All prices are in Australian dollars and include all relevant taxes.

-Our R44 helicopter seats 3 passengers per flight.
-Each passenger seat is designed for a maximum weight of 136kg and a total passenger load of approximately 240kg (subject to weight and balance).
+Our R44 helicopters seat 3 passengers, with a minimum of 2 passengers per flight.
+Each passenger seat is designed for a maximum weight of 135kg and a total passenger load of approximately 240kg (subject to weight and balance).